SE Holgate Blvd station

 Southeast Holgate Boulevard is a light rail station on the MAX Green Line in Portland, Oregon.
 It is the 4th stop southbound on the I-205 MAX branch.
 The station is at the intersection of Interstate 205 and Holgate Boulevard.
-This station has a center platform, and has a park-and-ride facility on the west side.

-Also Lents Park is by the station on 92nd and SE Holgate Blvd.
+It has a center platform, and has a park-and-ride facility on the west side.
+Lents Park is located slightly to the southwest of the station.

 Bus line connections

 This station in Lents is served by the following bus lines: